sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Extending Fido with New Sources of Data
 ***************************************

-Sunpy's data search and retrieval tool (``Fido``) is designed to be extensible, so that new sources of data or metadata can be supported, either inside the sunpy package or outside it.
+Sunpy's data search and retrieval tool (``Fido``) is designed to be extensible, so that new sources of data or metadata can be supported, either inside or outside the sunpy core package.
-There are two ways of defining a new client, depending on the complexity of your web service.
+There are two ways of defining a new client, depending on the complexity of the web service.
 A "scraper" client inherits from `~sunpy.net.dataretriever.client.GenericClient` which provides helper methods for downloading from a list of URLs.
-If your web service provides a list of HTTP or FTP URLs that can easily be obtained from a search, this is probably the best approach.
+If the service you want to add has easily accesible HTTP or FTP URLs that have a well defined folder and filename structure, this is probably the best approach.
-If the service you want to add requires making requests to an API with parameters for the search and getting a list of results in return, then you probably want to write a "full" client, which gives you full control.
+If the service you want to add requires making requests to an API with parameters for the search and getting a list of results in return, then you probably want to write a "full" client.

-Before writing a new client, ensure you are familiar with how searches are specified by the `sunpy.net.attr` system including combining them with logical operations.
+Before writing a new client, ensure you are familiar with how searches are specified by the `sunpy.net.attr` system, including combining them with logical operations.
 When choosing a name for your new client it should have the form ``<name>Client`` as sunpy will split the name the name of the class to extract the name of your client.
-The main place this is done is when constructing a `~.UnifiedResponse` object, the name part can be used to index the response object.
+The main place this is done is when constructing a `~.UnifiedResponse` object, where the name part can be used to index the response object.

 .. _new_scraper_client: